-Support the development of a Destination Management Plan (DMP) being undertaken by the new regional tourism body, which will provide strategic direction for the visitor economy.
+The development of a Destination Management Plan (DMP) is being undertaken by the interim regional tourism body, which will provide strategic direction for the visitor economy.

 Key product and investment potential to consider in the DMP includes cycle tourism, agritourism, heritage and cultural tourism and nature-based tourism.